-• Use the District and school technology to advance your education.

-- Avoid or use extreme caution when giving out personal information on the Internet, such as full name, address, telephone numbers, etc. - Take care of the equipment and leave it in condition for the next student. - Follow the instructions of teachers, librarians, technology teachers, and computer lab assistants. - Ask for help with or report equipment or software problems. - Conserve technology resources.
-Only print what is necessary or assigned. - Immediately report any inappropriate or questionable communications such as email, websites, etc. to your teacher, librarian, or the technology coordinator. - Log off when you are finished. - Cite your digital sources correctly. - Return all borrowed technology equipment promptly and in the same condition as you received it.
+- limit my bandwidth use on shared networks. - use district and school technology to advance my education. - use extreme caution when giving out personal information on the Internet, such as full name, address, telephone numbers, etc. - take care of the equipment and leave it in good condition for the next student. - follow instructions related to technology of all school personnel. - use chat, email, and online discussions appropriately.
+(Remember that chats are not private.) - ask for help with or report equipment or software problems. - respect classroom expectations for technology use. - only print what is necessary or assigned. - immediately report any inappropriate email, chat, websites, etc. to school personnel. - sign out/log off when finished using a shared device. - cite my digital sources correctly. - follow local, state, and federal copyright laws. - return all borrowed technology equipment promptly and in the same condition as I received it. - follow these expectations at school and at home.